toddcf/toddcf-author/README.md

     - The music page for that novel.
 - Cover artwork slides in from the left.
 Synopsis on the right.
 - Shaded cover art (no text) as fixed background.
+- Three testimonials.
+Fade in when user scrolls down.
 - Make mobile responsive.

 ### Short Stories